John 5:32

 What does John 5:32 mean?

-Jesus has been challenged by local religious authorities.
+Local religious authorities have challenged Jesus.
 These men are offended by Jesus' breaking Sabbath traditions and claiming to be equal to God (John 5:18).
 Rather than appealing to blind faith, Jesus acknowledges that some claims need to be supported by evidence (John 5:31, 34).
-So, in accordance with Jewish law, Jesus provides the three witnesses necessary to establish something as fact (Numbers 35:30; Deuteronomy 17:6).
-Two of these are observations, in the form of Jesus' miracles (John 5:36) and the evidence of Scripture (John 5:39).
+In accordance with Jewish law, Jesus provides the three witnesses necessary to establish something as fact (Numbers 35:30; Deuteronomy 17:6).
+Two of these are observations, in the form of Jesus' miracles (John 5:36), and the evidence of Scripture (John 5:39).

 Expand